Building Educator AI Literacy

 - Master AI writing prompts: 2024’s ultimate guide (cohesive.so): A guide with 2024’s AI writing prompt trends.

-- Top AI Prompt Generators: Unlock your Creativity (murf.ai): An analysis of what AI prompt generators are and insight into the top AI prompt generators.
+- Top AI Prompt Generators: Unlock your Creativity (murf.ai): Describes AI prompt generators.

-- Introduction to Prompt Engineering: A LinkedIn Learning Video series (there are many more in the LinkedIn Learning database).
+- Introduction to Prompt Engineering: A LinkedIn Learning Video series (more are in the LinkedIn Learning database).

 Reading